Snapchat/camera-kit-android-sdk/samples/ios/CameraKitSample/P2D.md

 ```

 From a user perspective you will see a login flow.
 If Snapchat is installed this will be handled in app, if not, Safari will open and the user will be asked to log in there.
 Once logged in, the `PushToDeviceDelegate` methods will be called.
 This delegation is mostly for informational purposes but it is important to understand when certain events take place as there is some amount of user interaction that must take place.
 The following are a few of the methods that will be called throughout the Push To Device journey.

-Note: `PushToDevice` is available in iOS 12 and above.

 ### Upon successful authentication